marsiitr/Fetching-Bot-Rooh-/README.md

 ## Abstract

 The main objective of our bot is to go and fetch any particular object in a defined area.
 It works in the following manner:
-*   Search for the QR code on the object in defined area
+*  Searches for the QR code on the object in defined area.
 *  Scans the QR code just for verifying the object
-*    Calculate the distance between it and the object
+*  Aligns in the direction of code and moves towards it.
-*  Go and pick the object
+*  Fetches the object upon reaching it.
-*   And at last, returns to its starting position

 ![Final Product](https://github.com/bhavesh0902/Fetching-Bot-Rooh-/blob/master/Images%20and%20Videos/Images/bot.jpg)